uier/regex-tutorial/slides.md

 1. Engineers are lazy.
 We don't want to write similar code multiple times.
 2. Engineers are lazy.
 We don't want to read code written by others.
-3. Give user the ability to execute code is dangerous.
+3. You have to be able to write programs before you can search.
-4. You have to learn programming language first to achive advanced searching.
+4. Give user the ability to execute code is dangerous.

 <!--
 Vocabulary